• Skip to content

 • Disability

-Chalk racetrack activities help children with disability or autism develop gross motor skills, agility and fitness.
-These activities also help children learn numeracy concepts like time and speed.
+When kids walk, skip, run, scoot, skate or wheel around a chalk racetrack, they develop gross motor skills, agility and fitness.
+Chalk racetrack activities also help kids learn numeracy concepts like time and speed.

 You need: